phughesmcr/Miski/README.md

   all: [positionComponent],
   any: [...],
   none: [...],
+  include: [...],
 });
 ```

+`all` is an AND filter. `any` is an OR filter: when supplied, an entity must have at least one of those components.
+`none` is a NOT filter. `include` is non-filtering: included component instances are exposed to callbacks and component
+queries but do not change entity membership.

 We can then access the entities and components which match our query: